R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 ```

 In this tutorial, you can pass the parameters of `EnclaveHost.start` method from the command line.
 The first
-parameter is a reference to the host directory, which will contain the file for the enclave's encrypted file system
+parameter is a reference to the host directory, which will contain the file for the enclave's
-and a file for the enclave's *sealed state*.
+[encrypted file system](persistence.md#conclave-filesystems) and a file for the enclave's
+[sealed state](persistence.md#persistent-map).
 This parameter is optional.

 !!!
 Note